BengalCatBalu/BengalCatBalu/README.md

 I explore architecture and security of smart contracts, Layer 2 systems, AMMs, vaults, and bridges — especially where economic logic and code execution intersect.

-In the long term, I aim to audit blockchain systems across all major languages and dive deeper into ZK.

 ---

 ## 🌟 Portfolio